SAKryukov/web-presentation/article/article2.md

 Fitting the page area with an HTML frame content takes more advanced styling than the usual styling.
 I would advise considering the `flex` `display` and wide use of [relative units based on the viewport sizes](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units): `vw`, `vh`, `vmin` or `vmax`.

-You can find many techniques in "demo-the-other-way-around/index.html".
+You can find many techniques in "demo-the-other-way-around/index.html", the presentation shown as [live demo](https://SAKryukov.github.io/web-presentation/demo-the-other-way-around).
 It doesn't mean that you should show all the animation techniques I do.
 Just the opposite: better try to minimize the use of animations almost everywhere or use no animation at all.
 I do all those animations because of the subject of my demo, a need to show many possibilities.
 For the presentations on other topics, the best style would be some combination of vector graphics with some nicely-formatted text, without excessive decorations.

 ## Implementation Detail